 Also visit us here: Paddling at Fort DeSoto Park

 Fort Fraser Trail - Named for Fort Fraser built in 1837 during the Second Seminole War, the trail follows an old CSX rail bed between Lakeland and Bartow in Polk County, Florida.
 Picnic and rest shelters are located along the way, two covered bridges and historic and informational markers (one near the location of the old fort) along the way are a nice touch.
 Parking in Lakeland is at Polk State College (PSC), restrooms are at the Highland City trailhead at the middle of the trail south of PSC.
-(Trip report: Dec.
+(Reported: Dec.
 2015)

 End Points: Lakeland to Bartow, Florida.

 The trail runs along US 98 between SR 540 and SR 60.